Circuit des Yeux: Musical styles and influences

 Fohr's music under her primary alias (Circuit des Yeux) is described as "haunting, emotionally complex music that relates to the human condition."
 She began releasing experimental indie folk music in 2007 as a part of this project.
 Fohr began writing and self-recording music that was described as "nightmare-like atonal pieces caked in distortion and tape hiss."
 Her earlier releases have a noisy, lo-fi sound that later evolved into "exquisite" arrangements on her critically acclaimed albums In Plain Speech (2015) and Reaching for Indigo (2017).
 Fohr's 2021 album -io features grand orchestral arrangements that required more than a dozen musicians to record.
 These local collaborators brought together Chicago's jazz, classical, and experimental music scenes to create the sounds of -io.
+Fohr is a contralto.

 Jackie Lynn is a fictional persona of Haley Fohr, who releases music under the pseudonym.
 Fohr's work as Lynn is more playful and fantasy-driven than her more introspective work as Circuit des Yeux and combines influences from country, disco, and synth pop.
 Fohr has created a narrative backstory for Lynn, beginning with her birth in Franklin, Tennessee in 1990, and including her move to Chicago just before her 20th birthday, meeting a man named Tom Strong, and beginning a multi-million dollar cocaine business with him.
 Fohr's 2016 album Jackie Lynn contains songs related to this fictional backstory, and the album contains contributions from members of the bands Bitchin Bajas and Cave.
 The "self"-titled album features minimalistic arrangements, acoustic guitars, drum machines, and songwriting that is more "straightforward" than Fohr's releases as Circuit des Yeux.
 The fictional narrative continues in Fohr's second album as Lynn, Jacqueline (2020), which incorporates disco beats and string arrangements into Lynn's sound.